owenpmckenna/blaze_ftc/readme.md

 ### Lower Level Functions
 * `BlazeFTC.setMotorPower(int hubId, int port, double power)` does what it says on the tin.
 It sets the motor power but bypasses the SDK stack.
 HubId is literally the lynx id: `LynxModule.getModuleAddress()`.
 Call this from your motor implementation if you have one different from the SDK version.
 (If you have different motors, do not call `engageMotorAcceleration()`)
 * `BlazeDummyPlug.engagePinpointAcceleration(driver, function)` is what the `PedroSingleDataLocalizer`s call.
 You can use it if you want more control.
 * `BlazeFTC.setMotorPowers(int hub, double m0, double m1, double m2, double m3)` was an attempt as making drivetrains faster.
 Under the hood it does all motor writes with only one syscall.
 You probably shouldn't use it, it's fairly untested.
 If you do test it let me know.
-In the unreleased version 0.1.62 you can pass NaN to not write for a motor.
+You can pass NaN to not write for a motor.

 ### Lower Level Usage
 Lower level usage lets you extend whatever class you want, but it requires calling some functions more directly, and also there are footguns to be aware of.